Christ Church, Her Majesty's Chapel Royal of the Mohawk National Historic Site of Canada

 Christ Church, Her Majesty's Chapel Royal of the Mohawk National Historic Site of Canada is centrally located on a rise of land overlooking the Bay of Quinte, in Tyendinaga, Ontario.
 Surrounded by a cemetery and trees, this handsome small-scale Gothic Revival style building, features stained-glass windows and a short spire.
 A low gable roof and a square bell tower sit atop exterior walls made of local limestone.
 The windows are made of wood panels or stained glass with pointed neo-gothic arches.
 Official recognition refers to the church on its footprint.

-Christ Church, Her Majesty’s Chapel Royal of the Mohawks was designated a national historic site of Canada in 1995 because: it is intimately linked with the establishment of the Mohawk peoples in Ontario; as one of two Royal Chapels in Ontario, it represents the historic alliance between the British Crown and the Mohawk peoples as well as their historic and ongoing contribution to Canada.
+Christ Church, Her Majesty’s Chapel Royal of the Mohawks was designated a national historic site of Canada in 1995.
+It is recognized because: it is intimately linked with the establishment of the Mohawk peoples in Ontario; as one of two Royal Chapels in Ontario, it represents the historic alliance between the British Crown and the Mohawk peoples as well as their historic and ongoing contribution to Canada.

 The heritage value of this site resides in its historical associations as illustrated by physical properties of the church and particular historical artifacts it houses.
 The American Revolution, in which certain Mohawk groups had fought on the British side, left the Mohawk people dispossessed of their lands, in what is now New York State.
 Mohawks loyal to the British Crown had come to Tyendinaga in the Bay of Quinte to settle land promised to them by the British for their loyalty and allegiance.